Health in Uganda: Health structure in Uganda

 Health service delivery in Uganda operates on a decentralized system.
 In the public sector, the first point of care is a level I health centre (HC) followed by HCII, HCIII, HCIV, district hospital, Regional Referral hospital and the National referral hospital.
 In the private sector, the hierarchy of treatment starts from a drug shop to a clinic and then to a hospital.
 Additionally, traditional healers, herbalists, diviners, traditional birth attendants offer treatment to a certain section of the population mainly the rural inhabitants.

 Uganda has approximately 6,940 health facilities of which 45% are government owned, 5% are private not for profit and 40% are private for profit.
 Different health facilities require different health cadres depending on the specialization of care.
 A range of disciplines ranging from nurses, midwives, clinicians, doctors and specialists provide clinical care to patients.

 Notably, the country does not have a national health insurance scheme thereby having a low universal health coverage index of 49%.
 This poses a great risk of catastrophic health expenditure and limited access to quality care.
 The existing insurance schemes are privately funded and can only be afforded by the rich and well off companies.

+In May 2025, the World Health Organization advised the government of Uganda to increase health-sector funding by raising per capita health expenditure from $57 to at least the WHO-recommended $86 needed to deliver essential services effectively.